 Emergency Solutions Grant Program

-The Emergency Solutions Grant (ESG) Program is a competitive funding process open to organizations that serve homeless populations.
+The Emergency Shelter Grant (ESG) Program is a competitive funding process open to organizations that serve homeless populations.
 The ESG program is specifically designed for rehabilitating and/or converting existing emergency and transitional shelters; to provide adequate operating funds for existing or new emergency and transitional shelters; to provide certain essential services to homeless individuals; and provide funding for programs and activities designed to prevent homelessness.
+The maximum amount that an organization may apply for is $50,000.00.

 Download Emergency Solutions Grant Application